Cropping outperforms dropout as an augmentation strategy for self-supervised training of text embeddings: Related work

-\textbf{In self-supervised contrastive learning,} positive pairs are generated automatically from unpaired texts, similar to self-supervised learning in computer vision that relies on data augmentations \citep{chen2020simclr}.
-The unsupervised SimCSE model from \citet{gao2021simcse} uses two different dropout patterns to form a positive pair of embeddings.
-This approach has also been used by \citet{liu2021mirror} and \citet{yan2021consert}, who additionally investigate other data augmentation techniques, such as randomly masking a part of the input text or shuffling tokens.
-Outputs of two distinct networks can also be used to generate positive pairs \citep{kim2021selfguided,carlsson2021semanticretuning}.
-Further, one can use adjacent chunks of a text as positive pairs; this was applied to train RNN \citep{logeswaran2018efficient}, GPT \citep{neelakantan2022textandcode}, and BERT models \citep{giorgi2021declutr,izacard2022contriever}.
-Recently, synthetic generation of positive pairs has been explored leveraging generative LLMs \citep{zhang2023syncse}, but this approach comes with the additional computational cost of text generation.
+Here positive pairs are generated automatically from unpaired texts, similar to self-supervised learning in computer vision that relies on data augmentations \citep{chen2020simclr}.
+SimCSE \citep{gao2021simcse} uses two different dropout patterns to form a positive pair of embeddings.
+This approach has also been used by \citet{liu2021mirror} and \citet{yan2021consert} who additionally investigate other data-augmentation techniques such as randomly masking parts of the input text.
+The same dropout approach was also adopted by LLM2Vec \citep{behnamghader2024llmvec} for fine-tune generative LLMs (after removing attention masking, see above).
+Alternatively, outputs of two distinct networks can be used to generate positive pairs \citep{kim2021selfguided,carlsson2021semanticretuning}.
+Further, one can use adjacent chunks of a text as positive pairs; this was applied to train RNN \citep{logeswaran2018efficient}, GPT \citep{neelakantan2022textandcode}, and BERT models (DeCLUTR, \citealp{giorgi2021declutr}; Contriever, \citealp{izacard2022contriever}; and CoCondenser, \citealp{gao2022cocondenser}).
+Recently, synthetic generation of positive pairs has been explored leveraging generative LLMs \citep{zhang2023syncse,wang2024e5mistral}, but this approach comes with the additional computational cost of text generation.